 - How does the cryosphere affect global climate?

-- What characteristics can be assigned to monsoon climate that succeeds in feeding more than 50 percent of the world population residing in Monsoon Asia?
+- What characteristics can be assigned to the monsoon climate that succeeds in feeding more than 50 percent of the world population residing in Monsoon Asia?

 - Discuss the concept of air mass and explain its role in macro-climatic changes.